cake-tech/cake_wallet/docs/builds/IOS.md

 Download and install the latest version of [Xcode](https://developer.apple.com/xcode/) from macOS App Store.

+After installing Xcode you will be prompted to install the iOS SDK, if you missed that step then you need to do that manually:

+1. Open Xcode
+2. Navigate to settings
+3. Open Components tab
+4. Click next to iOS 18.2 (or any other version that is showing up as default)
 ### 3. Installing Flutter

 Install Flutter, specifically version `3.24.4` by following the [official docs](https://docs.flutter.dev/get-started/install/macos/desktop?tab=download).